-by: César Antonio Uribe Neyra A letter for Teachers´ Day - July 6th- Translated by Luz Miranda-Valencia, Published with gracious permission of the author.
+By: Prof. César Antonio Uribe Neyra, M.ED A letter for Teachers´ Day - July 6th.
+Translated from the Spanish by Luz Miranda-Valencia, and published with gracious permission of the author.

 Warmest greetings to Everybody!!!!!
 BEING A MALE TEACHER, BEING A FEMALE TEACHER